-The Group currently is involved in various patent infringement litigation proceedings in several countries related to the Group's New Categories inventions and products.
-This litigation involves both claims by the Group that competitors are infringing the Group's patents and claims by competitors that the Group is infringing competitors' patents.
-From time to time, the Group settles such litigation.
+The Group currently is involved in various patent infringement litigation proceedings in the US related to the Group's vapour products.
 In February 2024, a Group subsidiary entered into a settlement agreement with an indirect wholly-owned subsidiary of Philip Morris International Inc. ("PMI").
-Pursuant to this agreement (the "Settlement Agreement"), among other things, both parties agreed to take all actions, as necessary, to dismiss certain pending legal proceedings between the parties and certain of their affiliates concerning certain vapour and HP with prejudice and without admission of liability, to fully and finally discharge without admission of liability any injunctions granted to the parties and their respective affiliates in such proceedings, and mutually release each other from presently known and past, present and future claims arising out of or relating to, among other things, such proceedings, the infringement of the patents at issue in the proceedings and certain intellectual property rights relating to certain products existing on or before a specified date.
-The parties have also agreed to covenants not to sue, on a perpetual, royalty-bearing or royalty-free basis, as the case may be, in respect of patents associated with certain existing or changed vapour or HP products.
-The parties have also agreed to covenants not to sue on a perpetual, royalty free basis and in respect of, among other things, the manufacture of products, accessories, replacement parts and upgrade parts, or their respective components, and research and development of such products, accessories and parts, or their respective components.
-Please refer to the "Contingent liabilities and financial commitments" section on pages 57 to 95 for details of contingent liabilities relating to patent litigation and related settlements applicable to the Group.
+Pursuant to this agreement (the "Settlement Agreement"), among other things, both parties agreed to dismiss certain pending legal proceedings between the parties and certain of their affiliates concerning certain vapour and HP with prejudice and without admission of liability, to fully and finally discharge without admission of liability any injunctions granted to the parties and their respective affiliates in such proceedings, and mutually release each other from presently known and past, present and future claims arising out of or relating to, among other things, such proceedings, the infringement of the patents at issue in the proceedings and certain intellectual property rights relating to certain products existing on or before a specified date.
+The parties also agreed to covenants not to sue, on a perpetual, royalty-bearing or royaltyfree basis, as the case may be, in respect of patents associated with certain existing or changed vapour products or HP.
+The parties also agreed to covenants not to sue on a perpetual, royalty free basis and in respect of, among other things, the manufacture of products, accessories, replacement parts and upgrade parts, or their respective components, and research and development of such products, accessories and parts, or their respective components.
+Please refer to the "Contingent liabilities and financial commitments" section on pages 56 to 95 for details of contingent liabilities relating to patent litigation and related settlements applicable to the Group.